 File-Agnostic: “Even though it was developed for Revit, I can put anything in there.
 It’s completely file-agnostic.”

 adoption rate exceeded expectations

 Being a democratic culture, Cuningham took the time upfront to build consensus – which made their adoption move faster.
 An initial rollout that targeted their power user group has tripled in less than a year.
 At this rate the firm expects to hit every user within the next six months.
 One major incentive for Cuningham users to adopt the AVAIL system is that Cuningham chose to give everyone publisher rights – which is significant since, by nature, BIM content and standardized libraries are tightly controlled.
 Similarly, the AVAIL system allows for controlled or open use – providing the firm with the flexibility to deploy whichever level of use it deems appropriate.
-And as Aaron aptly pointed out, “By opening it up and not policing it, you’re actually going to get more users.”
+And as the BIM Manager aptly pointed out, “By opening it up and not policing it, you’re actually going to get more users.”

 It is uncanny how closely AVAIL’s culture of openness and collaboration aligns with Cuningham’s.
-In fact, when we asked Aaron what he thought was the one thing we should never stop doing, he answered: ”For me, it’s the open communication that I’ve had with Jim (AVAIL COO, Jim Clifton) and Randall (AVAIL CEO, Randall Stevens).
+In fact, when we asked the BIM Manager what he thought was the one thing we should never stop doing, he answered: “For me, it’s the open communication that I’ve had with Jim (AVAIL COO, Jim Clifton) and Randall (AVAIL CEO, Randall Stevens).
 I didn’t get to meet anyone in their levels at the competing CMS company.
 So, the openness and transparency between AVAIL and us during this process have been an extreme pleasure.”
 And that is the true measure of holistic collaboration between partners.